-Conservation Awards for 4R Practices
+Conservation Awards for Best Environmental Management Practices

-The Conservancy works closely with hundreds of farms throughout Florida to support the implementation of the 4Rs and other conservation methods to protect natural resources while producing quality crops.
+TNC works closely with hundreds of farms throughout Florida to support the implementation of the 4Rs and other conservation methods to protect natural resources while producing quality crops.
 Several of the farmers we work with have received conservation awards from the state and other organizations.

 Florida’s agricultural industry is a driving force of our state’s economy, employing 1.5 million people.
 Florida agriculture supports the economy with $8.5 billion in cash crops and $4 billion in agricultural commodities exports.

 As stewards of 9.45 million acres of land, Florida farmers must balance the demands of production with conservation concerns.
 Farmers contend with their irrigation needs—agriculture is one of the biggest water consumers—while conserving soils, supporting water quality, minimizing their water usage and protecting landscapes.
-The Conservancy helps them by ensuring best management practices are used to support conservation and to prevent harmful nutrients from entering our water.
+TNC helps them by ensuring best management practices are used to support conservation and to prevent harmful nutrients from entering our water.